I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 SSA issued a favorable decision on the prior application that yields additional past-due benefits; and

-In court cases
+In court cases:

 SSA authorized an amount less than or equal to the statutory cap (or a lesser cap specified in the agreement) in connection with the subsequent application;

-a federal court issued a favorable decision on the prior application that yields additional past-due benefits; and
+A Federal court issued a favorable decision on the prior application that yields additional past-due benefits; and

-The decision maker who issues the second favorable administrative action (i.e., the decision on the prior application) will process the request for administrative review of the authorized fee unless the only fee agreement submitted was in connection with the subsequent application.
+The decision maker who issues the second favorable administrative action (i.e., the decision on the prior application) will consider the request for administrative review of the authorized fee unless the only fee agreement submitted was in connection with the subsequent application.
 In that situation, the fee agreement decision maker for the subsequent application is the authorized fee reviewing official.

-When a federal court issues a decision on the prior application that is more favorable than the decision SSA issued on the subsequent application and, after the court issues its decision, the representative requests administrative review of the fee SSA authorized based on the fee agreement approved in connection with the subsequent application, OAO staff reviews the fee.
+When a Federal court issues a decision (i.e., without a court remand for additional administrative proceedings) on the prior application that is more favorable than the decision SSA issued on the subsequent application and, after the court issues its decision, the representative requests administrative review of the fee SSA authorized in connection with the subsequent application, OAO's Executive Director or a designee is the authorized fee reviewing official.

-If the fee agreement includes a provision (i.e., two-tiered fee agreement) that the representative will not accept the statutory cap if the claimant files a subsequent application, the decision maker will disapprove the fee agreement.
+If the fee agreement includes a provision (i.e., two-tiered fee agreement) that the representative will not accept the statutory fee cap if the claimant files a subsequent application, the decision maker will disapprove the fee agreement.

-3. Documenting Appointment of a Representative and a Fee Agreement in the Subsequent Application
+4. Documenting Appointment of a Representative and a Fee Agreement in the Subsequent Application

 a.
 Claimant Represented in the Subsequent Application